AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/track-goals-against-metrics.md

 ---
 # Tracking Goals Against Performance Metrics

-A large majority of our clients often would like to track their **business goals**, but do not realize this is possible in MBI.
+A large majority of our clients often would like to track their **business goals**, but do not realize this is possible in [!DNL MBI].
 In this article, we demonstrate how to set up a dashboard that will help you track your business goals against your actual data - including revenue, new registered users, and orders over time.
 We also show you how to compare year over year performance, all in a dashboard like this:

 ![](../../assets/Goals-_dashboard_2.png)